- Workshop proposal deadline: Dec 17th, 2021

 We invite full or half-day scientific workshop proposals on Agile related topics, to discuss or present results of research and practice.
 We welcome both already existing well-known workshops and new cutting-edge workshops in innovative topics.
 If there is a topic relevant to the topics of the XP conference that you feel passionate about and you want to connect with others who have similar interests, you should consider submitting a proposal to organize a workshop!

-Workshop proponents may define the format of the workshop and we more than welcome new and unconventional ideas for workshop formats, ranging from traditional mini-conferences, more presentation-oriented, to highly interactive sessions, to act as retreats for domain experts, or agenda-setting opportunities.
+Workshop chairs may define the format of the workshop and we more than welcome new and unconventional ideas for workshop formats, ranging from traditional mini-conferences, more presentation-oriented, to highly interactive sessions, to act as retreats for domain experts, or agenda-setting opportunities.
 Common activities at workshops also include poster sessions, hands-on practical work, and focus groups.

 Workshops may be held before or after (Monday the whole day and Friday morning) the main conference days (Tuesday, Wednesday, Thursday).
 Participation in XP research workshops is preferably open.
-We encourage workshops that include presentation of research papers to publish the accepted papers in a separate volume of the XP proceedings, which will be prepared to be archived by Springer (open access).

 The workshop proposals should include:

 - Title and abbreviation to use for advertising purposes

 - Theme and goals of the workshop and its relevance to the Agile community